 Roland V. Anglin is nationally recognized for his work in the area of economic and community development.
-He was appointed to the Joseph C. Cornwall Center for Metropolitan Studies in July 2012.
-Named after the late Joseph C. Cornwall, the founding chair of The Fund for New Jersey and a widely respected civic leader, the Cornwall Center conducts applied research that assists in the revitalization of urban and metropolitan communities in New Jersey.
+He was appointed Director of the Joseph C. Cornwall Center for Metropolitan Studies in July 2012.